ernstwi/vim-secret/README.md

 ## Testing

 `make` can be used to do testing in an isolated environment.
-The default rule runs `test/*.vader` in Vim and Neovim.
+The default target runs `test/*.vader` in Vim and Neovim.

 Thanks to [vim-sneak](https://github.com/justinmk/vim-sneak) for this idea.